Red Rock (bull): Early Days

 When Red Rock was two years old, Mert Hunking from Sisters, Oregon, bought him.
-Mert was a local stock contractor in the International Professional Rodeo Association, and he bucked Red Rock in the rodeos in the region.
+Mert was a local stock contractor in the International Professional Rodeo Association (IPRA), and he bucked Red Rock in the rodeos in the region.
 Mert ran a local stock contractor company called Sombrero Rodeo Company.
 Mert could see that Red Rock was smarter than the typical bull: "somehow, he could sense just what a bullrider was going to do, and he would go the opposite way, throwing cowboys off, usually on the first turn out of the chute.
 And, unlike the other bulls, Red Rock wouldn't go after the bullrider, he would just turn around and head for the stripping chute".
 Red Rock spent his time bucking all of the riders off.

 "Nobody knew the bull then."
 Kish said.
 When he was 18 years old, Don Kish drew Red Rock at a rodeo in Silver Lake, Oregon.
 He only lasted a couple jumps before being bucked off so hard he needed help finding his way back towards the chute.
 Mert took Red Rock to the World's Toughest Rodeo in Tacoma, Washington, in 1982.
 Jody Tatone drew him which started the cowboys talking about him.
 Red Rock won many awards in this time and was named Bucking Bull of the Finals in the IPRA in 1983.
 In 1983, Mert was allowed to put Red Rock in the draw for a PRCA rodeo.
 Two top PRCA riders drew him and Red Rock bucked them both off.
 After that, Mert knew Red Rock could buck at the PRCA level.
 When Mert developed terminal cancer in 1984, he contacted John Growney of Growney Brothers Rodeo Company in Red Bluff, California.
 He was looking for someone special to take care of Red Rock.
 Mert had received many offers for Red Rock.
 However, he had heard that Growney and his partner, Don Kish, had a reputation for taking outstanding care of their livestock.
 Mert even financed the bull so that the guys could afford to buy him.
 Growney said Mert would never had sold Red Rock if he hadn't been dying.
 When Kish and Growney were looking over the stock Mert was selling, they "recognized Red Rock immediately [and] bought him that day in early 1984 for $10,000".